Mental Health & Suicide Charity

 NHS MENTAL HEALTH SUPPORT

-The NHS site has an area dedicated on how to look after your mental health during Coronavirus and beyond.
+The NHS site has an area dedicated on how to look after your mental health.

 It also stresses the importance of looking after your physical self, not just your mental health, keeping your mind and body active and creating a structure to your day, plus lots lots more.